noxdafox/pebble/doc/index.rst

        *callback* and *error_callback* must be callables.
        If *callback* is not None, it will be called once the task has ended with the task identifier and the *function* return values.
-       If *error_callback* is defined, it will be called if the task has raised an exception, passing the task identifier and the raised exception.
+       If *error_callback* is defined, it will be called if the task has raised an exception, passing the task identifier and the raised exception with the traceback string as extra attribute.

     .. decorator:: concurrent(callback=None, error_callback=None, timeout=None)